-- This map shows the area likely to flood in a significant flood event. - This is referred to as a 1% Annual Exceedance Probability (AEP) flood, which means there is a 1% chance of this size flood (or greater) happening in any year.
+- This map shows the area likely to flood in a significant flood event from either the Little Yarra River or the Yarra River in Yarra Junction. - This is referred to as a 1% Annual Exceedance Probability (AEP), which means there is a 1% chance of this size flood (or greater) happening in any year.